Do I Have to Give Police My ID if They Ask in Nevada?

 Under some circumstances, a police officer can detain a person they think has committed or is in the process of committing a crime.
 Fourth Amendment rights apply to investigatory stops.
 The officer must have a reasonable suspicion to detain you, such as possessing a suspicious item (like one that can be used as a weapon), matching the description of a suspect, or fleeing a crime scene.

 During this encounter, you do not have the right to walk away from a police officer, and you must identify yourself.
 However, this still does not mean you need to show your ID.
-You have the right to an attorney, and you can exercise your Fifth Amendment right to remain silent after you have verbally identified yourself.
+You have the right to an attorney and can exercise your Fifth Amendment right to remain silent after you have verbally identified yourself.

 Arrest